Nathan Brown (missionary): Abolitionism

-The "haystack missionaries", including Nathan Brown, associated the account of the introduction of the Greek alphabet with the New Testament creation, and the idea of creating local alphabets for every language was an important first step towards the goal of a Bible translation for every language.
-The printing presses and schools of these missions also became a vehicle for empowerment of local language and culture.

 Following his return from Assam to New England in 1848, Nathan Brown joined the abolitionist movement, delivering anti-slavery sermons in Boston.
 This struggle eventually resulted in the American Civil War.
 Many proponents of the anti-slavery movement had to deal with the bloody results of their efforts in a personal struggle of conscience.
 Rev. Brown dealt with the question of violent means in Magnus Maharba.

+Brown joined the American Baptist Free Mission Society and met with president Abraham Lincoln to discuss emancipation.
+The "haystack missionaries", including Nathan Brown, associated the account of the introduction of the Greek alphabet with the New Testament creation, and the idea of creating local alphabets for every language was an important first step towards the goal of a Bible translation for every language.
+The printing presses and schools of these missions also became a vehicle for empowerment of local language and culture.